 Attitude, Perspective, Your Smartphone, Digital Devices & Law Enforcement Powers It doesn't matter how tech savvy or wealthy one is.
 The wrong attitude to privacy under any circumstance — including not, at some point, clicking the above image to read — is all it takes to expose oneself.
 Steve Jobs for example, died unnecessarily having ignored the RIGHT time-sensitive perspective required to work with doctors and prolong his life.
 Don't be similarly hard-headed.Don't be naïve about your supposed “rights” either.
 Because this article is meant to forewarn you that it's not just high-tech surveillance addicts like China.
 Globally, there's increasingly a legal, technical and security trend/argument for law enforcement to have ready access to search and scan digital devices.
 Click above to educate yourself (via iTHiNKLabs) and most importantly, make appropriate practical paradigm shifts and data protection contingency plans.
 Whether you're traveling or not.
 An amateur allows his client to self-diagnose.
 But in a world of biometric surveillance where seemingly “there is no place to hide” a genuine professional alone does the diagnosis.
 So here, I respectfully assert: The first step is understanding that 50% of your solution is appropriate attention given to the content above in its entirety.
 From anecdotes to hypertexts and linked images.
 In the feature video, you see an engaged family open, willing to learn.
 And I stand ready to engage!Education & The Cost of Ignorance in China, America & Beyond

-You can't decisively win the privacy battle.
-But don't needlessly leave yourself exposed either.
+You can't decisively win even with good OPSEC.
+Just don't needlessly leave yourself exposed!